Assassin's Quest: Plot summary

-FitzChivalry Farseer has been raised from death, but spends months with the mind of a wolf after his time sharing minds with Nighteyes.
+FitzChivalry Farseer has been resurrected but spends months with the mind of a wolf after sharing minds with Nighteyes.
 He lives in a remote cabin watched by Burrich and Chade, the only ones who know he is alive.
-Fitz gradually regains his humanity but struggles with the loss of his former life and the trauma of his torture in King Regal's dungeons.
+Fitz gradually regains his humanity but struggles with the loss of his former life and the trauma of his torture by King Regal.
 Fitz decides only a personal quest to kill Regal will bring him peace.
-Before departing the cabin, Fitz is attacked by and kills Forged Ones.
+Before departing, Fitz is attacked by and kills Forged Ones.
 Through his uncontrollable Skill dreams, Fitz later learns that Burrich found the scene and believes him dead.
 Burrich is caring for Molly, Fitz's former lover who is now pregnant with his child.
 Meanwhile, Lady Patience leads Buckkeep's remaining resistance against the Red Ship Raiders.

 Fitz travels to Regal's palace in Tradeford but fails to assassinate him thanks to the remaining coterie members.
 Verity aids his escape and imprints the command "Come To Me" into Fitz's mind.
-Unable to disobey, Fitz follows the path of Verity's quest to find the Elderlings to the Mountain Kingdom.
-His bond with his Wit companion, Nighteyes, deepens and changes as they become more similar.
-The wolf begins to think abstractly and plan events as a human does.
-Fitz meets other Witted people who call themselves "Old Blood," but declines to learn more of their ways.
+Unable to disobey, Fitz follows the path of Verity's quest to find the Elderlings in the Mountain Kingdom.
+His bond with his Wit companion, Nighteyes, deepens as they become more similar.
+The wolf begins to think as a human does.
+Fitz meets other Witted people who call themselves "Old Blood," but declines to learn more about their ways.

-Fitz and Nighteyes are joined by Starling, a minstrel, and Kettle, an old woman who is seeking the White Prophet.
-They evade Regal's men to reach the Mountain Kingdom.
+Fitz and Nighteyes are joined by Starling, a minstrel, and Kettle, an old woman seeking the White Prophet.
+They evade Regal's men and reach the Mountain Kingdom.
 Fitz is tended back to health by the White Prophet, revealed to be the Fool.
-The Fool has prophesied that Fitz is a Catalyst who is essential to the future of the Six Duchies.
+The Fool has prophesied that Fitz is a Catalyst and essential to the future of the Six Duchies.
 Verity and Kettricken's child was stillborn.
-Kettricken and Chade decide to take Fitz and Molly's daughter to become the Farseer heir, despite Fitz's pleas that he be allowed a simple life with them.
+Kettricken and Chade decide to take Fitz and Molly's daughter to become the Farseer heir, despite Fitz's pleas against it.